duttondj/convert_to_v/README.md

 # convert_to_v
 Tools for converting text and bitmaps into Verilog ROM files.
 There were some compilation issues with the original files so I updated them to fix the errors and warnings along with adding some comments so things make some sense.
 I also tried to reduce some future Quartus warnings by making sure nothing would be truncated.
+Anyone is free to clean up the code and maybe reduce some more possible Quartus errors/warnings.

 ## Download
 Change to the directory where you wish to store the files and then run: